Yes. You read that correctly. I might lose friends over this. But…

 But seek first the kingdom of God[a] and his righteousness, and all these things will be provided for you.MATTHEW 6:33, CSB

 Yes.
 I knew God wanted me to seek Him and His kingdom first.
 But that feisty little word first stumped me.
 It made me make lists.
 And those lists created the very worst version of me.

 That legalistic version of me made lists, and lots of boxes.
 Unintentionally.
 Unknowingly.

-And I couldn’t even stay within the boundaries I had drawn for myself.
+And I couldn’t stay within the boundaries I had drawn for myself.
 My God box kept getting bigger and bigger, while my family box shrunk.
 The God box was big, but just a big box of busy.
-Busy doing for God, not so much spending quality time with God.
+Busy doing for God, not spending quality time with God.
 (Yes.
 I know.
 Not very impressive.)
 My God box had a giant hamster wheel inside it.
 Every day, I climbed aboard and ran all day to nowhere.

 Exhausted in every way, I would go home to my family that was trying to survive the shrunken space that had become home.
 Oh, the house was fine.
 The family, not so much.